 \section{Introduction}

 Recent works that augmenting large language models (LLMs, e.g., GPT series~\cite{brown2020language,openaichatgptblog,openai2023gpt4}) with tools have achieved advancements in various fields, such as human-computer interactions~\cite{qin2023toolllm,schick2023toolformer}, automating multi-modal tasks~\cite{surís2023vipergpt,patil2023gorilla}, and enhancing the overall efficiency of language-related applications~\cite{shen2023hugginggpt}.
-In this paradigm, upon receiving a user's intent, a large language model accesses multiple tools (APIs), selects the most suitable one by referring to the relevant tool documentation, and provides an accurate and suitable response.
-Given the incorporation of vast information into the context, tool use tasks demand a high level of understanding and awareness from LLMs towards complex contexts.
+In this paradigm, upon receiving a user's intent, a large language model accesses multiple tools, typically in the form of APIs.
+It then selects the most suitable one by referring to the relevant tool documentation, and provides an accurate and suitable response.
+Considering the integration of extensive information into the context, tool-use tasks demand a high level of context understanding and awareness from LLMs.

-Despite the achievements made by current LLM-based tool use frameworks, our observations indicate that LLMs exhibit varied levels of awareness towards different positions within the context, which can potentially impact their performance in tool use.
-This observation stems from a simple experiment following~\cite{liu2023lost}, in which we provided the Llama-2-7B~\cite{touvron2023llama2} with multiple key-value pairs in JSON format and prompted it to generate the corresponding value for a given key.
-Figure~\ref{fig:kv-demo} presents a test case for this task.
-When we altered the position of the target key within the context, there were noticeable variations in accuracy, as illustrated in Figure~\ref{fig:demo}(a).
-We posit that these performance differences are tied to the model's fluctuating attention allocation.
-Specifically, we noticed that the upper bound of the attention score takes a waveform pattern, as depicted in Figure~\ref{fig:demo}(b).
-If essential information coincides with a trough in this attention waveform, the model may overlook it, potentially leading to decreased accuracy.
-We confirm this hypothesis in $\S$\ref{sec:verify}.
+Despite the achievements made by current LLM-based tool-use frameworks, in our practical experience, we observed that LLMs exhibit varying levels of awareness concerning different positions within the context.
+For instance, LLMs may overlook certain tools within the context, resulting in a failed call; however, by altering the position of these tools, the task can be successfully executed.
+Such variations significantly affect the performance of LLMs in tool-use.
+This observation is consistent with the findings from a previous study~\cite{liu2023lost} that investigated a simple in-context retrieval task.
+When LLMs are presented with multiple key-value pairs and instructed to retrieve the value associated with a specific key, the index of the queried target key results in significant fluctuations in accuracy.
+Figure~\ref{fig:motivation}(a) provides a visual representation of the instructions for this task.
+Figure~\ref{fig:motivation}(b) shows this fluctuation we replicated using the Llama-2-7B~\cite{touvron2023llama2}.
+In our study, we go beyond the superficial fluctuations previously observed and identify that these position-related performance differences are closely associated with the model's fluctuating attention allocation.
+Specifically, we observed a waveform pattern in the attention ``intensity'' (referred to as the attention waveform in this paper) when LLMs retrieve the same token from the context, as illustrated in Figure~\ref{fig:motivation}(c).
+We demonstrate that if the position of the crucial information coincides with a trough in the attention waveform, the model may overlook it, leading to decreased accuracy.